 Some of these penalties can be waived, provided you satisfy certain conditions.
 We’ll cover that further on.

 On top of penalties, the IRS charges interest as well.
-The actual rate varies depending on federal interest rates, but it’s currently around 3%.
+The actual rate varies depending on federal interest rates.

 Interest is applied every day you are late and is applied to the total of your owed tax amount plus any accrued penalties.